gagantous/Visualnoveler_Old/README.md

+#Visualnoveler website
-# This is the Github repository of Visualnoveler, which will be a website for users to track and discover new visual novels.
+This is the Github repository of Visualnoveler, which will be a website for users to track and discover new visual novels.

 This website is still undergoing lots of development.